MadhavDhamija/F.Repo/README.md

 # F.Repo
-This is my first repositary.
+This is my first Git repositary.